🍝 Best Bologna Food Tour & Where to Stay in 2025 (Budget Tip Inside!)

 Just 25 minutes by train from Bologna, Modena offers:

-• Lower prices for equal or better quality
+• Lower prices for equal or better accommodation quality

-• Great connections to Bologna, Parma, and even Milan
+• Excellent train connections to Bologna, Parma, and Milan

-ModenaStay offers fully equipped apartments for short stays (2+ nights) or even longer getaways.
+ModenaStay offers fully equipped apartments ideal for short stays (2+ nights) or longer visits.

 • Modern, clean apartments with kitchens, Wi-Fi, and washing machines